About the Library Research Fellows

 Schaffer Library is excited to introduce peer-led learning in our Research Services Department.
 Our undergraduate Library Research Fellows will provide services that are complementary to those of our reference librarians.
 Like all professionals you will meet at the Reference Desk, Research Fellows will assist you with research, directional, policy, and basic technology questions, and will make referrals to subject experts when applicable.

-Meet The Peer Research Consultants!
+Meet The Library Research Fellows

-Will is a junior from Schenectady, New York.
+Will is a Senior from Schenectady, New York.
 He is a political science and economics ID major with a classics minor.
 During his time at Union, he has conducted several research projects including the effects of terrorist attacks on hate crimes in America, the lobbying for bills in New York State Government, and migration patterns of Middle Eastern Refugees into Europe.
 He enjoys talking sports, movies and food and would love to help you with your research.